California Prop 65 Cannabis Packaging 2026: Compliance Guide

 Opaque Packaging Requirement

 Cannabis products must be packaged in opaque containers — the contents cannot be visible from the outside.
-This eliminates clear Mylar bags, transparent pre-roll tubes, and glass jars without a sleeve or label covering the full surface.
+This eliminates clear Mylar bags, transparent pre-roll tubes, and Glass Jars without a sleeve or label covering the full surface.
 Brands using clear packaging for visual appeal need an opaque secondary layer.

 No Child Appeal Rules